Are you getting a notification every time you open one of your own tracked emails? There’s an easy fix for that.

 While Bananatag has built-in checks to prevent self-occurring opens, sometimes browser settings and email clients get in the way.
 For these cases, we've created a simple guide to avoid getting notified of your own activity on your emails.

 There are two methods we recommend to set this up -- blocking your IP, or setting a cookie.
 Review both options below and use which one makes the most sense for your configuration.

 Blocking your IP address is the most effective way to prevent open notifications from yourself, however note that this method blocks every open from within your local area network, and is not effective for users that have dynamic IPs.

-Log in to your Bananatag account and click on the Account tab on the left-hand menu, then Settings, and finally Open Blocking:
+Log in to your Bananatag account and click on the Account icon in the top-right corner of the page, then Settings, and finally Block.

 Note: If you block your IP in a closed network and are sending emails to co-workers, you will not receive notifications when they open your emails.
 If you require these notifications, you should block your personal computer by setting a cookie.

 This method is localized to only apply blocking to your computer, or more specifically, the browser/client you choose to open your email with.